toombs-caeman/toombs-caeman.github.io/rpg/rpg_opt.md

 Comedic characters cannot have gravitas unless it is undermined.

 # : Survival genre: hunger/thirst stats
+survival is about resource management and risk management.
+There are consequences for running out of torches in the cavern after all.

 take a hit against a hunger stat every day. re-gain 1 pip per meal. the max level for hunger is alway 6. rather than taking consequences when hunger is 0: